 - Once all of the chicken is browned, transfer the pieces to a baking pan.
 We used a round roasting pan which was approximately 15 inches in diameter.

-- To the pan add olive oil, tomato juice, and boiling water.
-Sprinkle with cinnamon.
+- To the pan add 1/4 cup olive oil, 2 3/4 cups tomato sauce, and 7 1/2 cups boiling water.
+Sprinkle with 2/3 teaspoon of cinnamon.

 - Place in bottom rack of oven and bake, uncovered, for 45 minutes